breser/git2consul/readme.md

 ##### Tokens

 If you are using tokens for ACLs, you can pass a token to git2consul by specifying the `TOKEN` environment variable.  git2consul requires read/write access to your KV.
+The purpose of git2consul is to treat git as the single source of truth for KVs, so it typically makes the most sense to give all other users a read-only token to the KV.

 ##### License